Satheeshcharon/jenkin_integration/README.md

-# CI/CD with Jenkins using Docker , Django , AWS EC@
+# CI/CD with Jenkins using Docker , Django , AWS EC2